The connections between Man (‘人’ pronouned as 'r-urn') and Nature (or the woods) (‘木’ pronouned as 'moo') have a long history.

 You Min is a certified nature and forest therapy guide with the Association of Nature and Forest Therapy Guides and Programs, USA.
 She is also a trained Daring to Rest facilitator.
 A pioneer guide in Singapore and the Southeast Asia, she is passionate about self-care, slowing down practically, and re-connecting to nature - inner and outer, for well-being and for thriving.
 Slowing down, re-connecting with nature and discovering oneself - these are part of her story.
 And her intention is clear - to support others on their journeys through her practice.

 She also guides with Singapore’s National Parks Board, conducting nature therapy programmes to support specific communities such as people living with dementia, as well as nature connection programmes for families.
 She is the founder of Xiu Nature Connections and is an active contributor of the Shinrin-yoku 森林浴 Forest Bathing - Singapore community.

 You Min’s work in forest therapy has seen her present and guide at the International Forest Therapy Days conference in Finland, and the Therapeutic Horticulture Seminar by the Centre of Urban and Greenery Ecology (CUGE) a division under the National Parks Board.
 Under the invitation from CUGE, You Min has also written and published the article ‘Urban Forest Therapy in Singapore’ in the Citygreen periodical.

-She is also a qualified educator with experience in teaching across diverse academic streams, and is also a qualified plant variety protection examiner.
+She has worked with management and executives in various functions.
+She is also a qualified educator with experience in teaching across diverse academic streams, and a qualified plant variety protection examiner.

 Guest guides also conduct themed nature connection programmes, sessions and courses.